Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/microsoft-reporting-services.md

   - *Load as PDF* - You will have your report embedded as a PDF document in the visualization editor.
-You will be able to scroll, zoom, download or print the pdf inside the Visualization editor.
+You will be able to scroll, zoom, download or print the PDF inside the Visualization editor.

   <img src="images/microsoft-reporting-services-pdf.png" alt="Microsoft reporting services in pdf format in the Visualization editor" class="responsive-img" width="84%"/>